nt246/NTRES6940-data-science/analysis/lesson4-collaboration.md

 > Partner 1

-You will get sent to a breakout room with a partner.
 Decide who will be Partner 1 and who will be Partner 2.
 Partner 1 will create a new repository in their personal Github account.

 Let's name it `r-collab`.